-The first time I brought my older son Dylan to yoga it was for babysitting purposes.
+The first time I brought my older son, Dylan, to yoga it was for babysitting purposes.
 I admit it.
 I wanted to get my workout in and give my husband a break at home.
-He often cares for my kids when I am out working long hours, so he deserved it.
+He often cares for my kids when I’m out working long hours, so he deserved it.
 From the very first class though, Dylan was enamoured.
-He was thrilled to have learned tons of new ‘poses’ and was eager to show me.
-He was 2-years-old at the time.
+He was thrilled to have learned tons of new “poses” and was eager to show me.
+He was two years old at the time.

 Guest post by AfL Role Model Dr. Dina Kulik